 22. What is vSAN (Virtual SAN)?

-vSAN is VMware’s software-defined storage solution that integrates with vSphere.
-It pools together local storage devices (HDDs or SSDs) from ESXi hosts in a cluster to create a shared data store for virtual machines.
+vSAN is VMware’s software-defined storage solution that is a perfect match for vSphere.
+The storage units (HDDs or SSDs) physically present in each of the ESXi hosts in a cluster are combined via vSAN to provide a data store that can be accessed by all the virtual machines.

 23. What are the Key Features of VMware NSX?

-• Network Virtualization: Creates virtual networks abstracted from physical networks.
+- Network Virtualization: Builds virtual networks that are utterly independent of physical networks.

-• Scalability: Allows flexible and scalable network configurations.
+- Scalability: Permits flexible and scalable network designs.

 24. What is the Role of Virtual Machine Snapshot?